-Additions of Momah and Burwan Make Tigers a Contender Again in GMC Gold
+Additions of Momoh and Burwan Make Tigers a Contender Again in GMC Gold

-PISCATAWAY, NJ—Like Wardlaw, Timothy Christian was a member of the Patriot Conference and joined the season for the 2010-11 season.
-It has also recently gone through several coaching changes.
+PISCATAWAY, NJ—Like Wardlaw, Timothy Christian was a member of the Patriot Conference and joined the GMC for the 2010-11 season.
+The Tigers have also experienced several coaching changes.
 First year head coach, Dennis McNulty, a passionate preacher from Somerset, is the fourth different coach at TCS since the 2015-16 season.

 After going 15-11 overall, and winning the GMC Gold in 2017-18 with a 12-2 record, losing a tough Round of 16 GMCT battle to a streaking 9th seeded Edison team (62-55), and a heartbreaker to Gloucester Catholic (64-63) in the opening round of the 2018 Non-Public B State Playoffs, the Tigers lost the likes of 1,000 point scorers, Robert Saydee and Pierce Kokosinski (Raritan Valley) to graduation.

 Although there were the likes of veterans such as Nate Aviles and Liam Page returning along with promising newcomers such as Brandon McCall (13.0 ppg), the Tigers under head coach, Richard Starling, only managed to finish 5-19 overall including a 5-11 mark in the GMC Gold.
 Then, Lonnie Carden Jr. (10.6 ppg), who is now on the roster at Middlesex County College, graduated in June, and McCall transferred to Wardlaw.
 McNulty, who had coached the TCS Middle School team previously, and had become a fixture at Tiger games, took over the program during the summer with a lot to do.